 I love having switched to glass food containers for my meal prep and fridge storage/leftovers, plus my short-term food storage.

 I do, however, use good plastic food storage containers for heavy or awkward short-term food storage (I get most of them from IKEA ).
 My dream containers are these stackable containers from OXO or the similar ones from the Container Store, but I make do 😀

 Using the cheap, plastic throwaway food storage is unnecessary.
 They aren’t good for you as they’re cheap plastic, they don’t hold up, and just get tossed into the landfill more quickly than better stuff.

 Before you ask — yes, I use paper towels to clean up really gross messes, to clean out a really grimy cast iron pan,

 But my go-to is never a paper towel.

 - Replace throwaway dusters with microfiber towels.
-I use the ones from Dollar Tree todo my dusting with.
+I use ones from Dollar Tree to do my dusting with, and these to do my cleaning with.
 I also purchased a good microfiber dusting mop that has a washable head that I can dust with OR mop with.

 - Get a cute little box to go on your countertop that is full of washable rags you’ve made from t-shirts, old towels, flannel cribbing material or even old baby blankets.
 They can be used and tossed into the wash, and ready for grabbing quickly, just like a paper towel.